elurzen/SpotifyLikeButton/README.md

  "Show Notifications" will display a Windows notification with the outcome of the action; it includes the song title and artist(s) as well.
 This is also disabled by default.

+# The Spotify desktop and web players don't always update right away.
+If you receive a success sound or notification, it worked.